Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 ### Configs explanations:

   * Keep the `catch rate` **low** and `delay` **high** for it to act normally.
-  * `Priority` pokemon <u>bypass</u> catch rate.
+  * `Priority` Pokemon <u>bypass</u> catch rate.
-  If a priority pokemon is caught, it will be removed from priority list in the current session, manually remove it from config if you restart.
+  If a priority Pokemon is caught, it will be removed from priority list in the current session, manually remove it from config if you restart.
-  * Use the `Safe List` to prevent trading some pokemon to your main account in case you want them on the selfbot's account.
+  * Use the `Safe List` to prevent trading some Pokemon to your main account in case you want them on the selfbot's account.
   * `Catch Rate` is a percentage out of 100.
   * `Delay` is in seconds.
-  * `delay_on_priority` can be set to **true** or **false**, false means it won't wait and will instantly catch a pokemon if its in priority.
+  * `delay_on_priority` can be set to **true** or **false**, false means it won't wait and will instantly catch a Pokemon if it is in priority.
   * `restrict_duplicates` can be set to **false** to catch unlimited number of duplicates.
 If **true**, use `max_duplicates` to control the number of duplicates you can catch.
-  * `blacklists` and `whitelists` can be filled with the channel ids to choose where the selfbot should work.
+  * `blacklists` and `whitelists` can be filled with the channel IDs to choose where the selfbot should work.
 You can use the `toggle_mode` command to choose which mode it should run in.
-  * `blacklist_guilds` and `whitelist_guilds` can be filled with the guild ids to filter entire guilds.
+  * `blacklist_guilds` and `whitelist_guilds` can be filled with the guild IDs to filter entire guilds.
 You can use the `toggle_guildmode` command to choose which mode it should run in.
     > Always keep the default value in the list.
-It is the id for Official PokeCord Server.
+It is the ID for Official PokeCord Server.
-  * `avoid` can be filled with all the pokemons that shouldn't be caught automatically.
+  * `avoid` can be filled with all the Pokemon that shouldn't be caught automatically.
-  * `autolog` can be used to choose whether the `p!pokemon --name FreshlyCaughtPokemon` should be used immediately after catching a new pokemon.
+  * `autolog` can be used to choose whether the `p!pokemon --name FreshlyCaughtPokemon` should be used immediately after catching a new Pokemon.
 To be stealthy, use `false`.
   * `update_checker` can be set to `false` if you don't wanna bother checking for new updates.
     > Highly unrecommended.
   * `auto_update` can be set to `false` to disable automatic update of code and other files.
     > You will need to manually re-clone the repo and make modifications in your config again if disabled.
       Auto-updater makes sure that your previous configs stay intact and only makes additions.

-* Use the `pokelog` command before performing a trade in order to sync up all your newly caught pokemon.
+* Use the `pokelog` command before performing a trade in order to sync up all your newly caught Pokemon.
 * Regularly run `pokelog` to keep the list synchronized.
-Especially, before `clean_trash` as it might result in releasing the wrong pokemon.
+Especially, before `clean_trash` as it might result in releasing the wrong Pokemon.
-* For args based trading/releasing, always provide the ids in a descending order.
+* For args based trading/releasing, always provide the IDs in a descending order.
 * Preferably run this on an alt and then trade them to you main account.
-* To get channel ids, mention you channel in a message and add a `\` before the mention.
-The integer part of it is the channel id.
+* To get channel IDs, mention you channel in a message and add a `\` before the mention.
+The integer part of it is the channel ID.
     > For example:
       >> Sending `\#pokechannel` will give `<#1234>`.
-      >>> In  <#1234>, channel id is 1234.
+      >>> In  <#1234>, channel ID is 1234.

 Example config:
 ```json